MentalMasochist/infoviz_project/README.md

 	- [ ] divs
 	- [ ] css
 - [ ] create php queries -- SH
+	- will need to inner join on all things such that queries taking in all constraints
+	- Query 1
+		- use for trend and wordle
+		- only query papers table
+	- Query 2
+		- use for subject graph
+		- inner join papers and subjects table
+	- Query 3
+		- use for author graph
+		- inner join papers and authors table
 - [ ] write js/html to get php queries -- RB
 - [ ] sanity check queries
 - [ ] add data to database csv python file to build section